richard875/scalable-kafka-mqtt-couchbase/README.md

 If you run into issues:

 1. Check service logs first.
-2. Verify dependencies (Kafka, FlashMQ, Couchbase) are running.
+2. Verify dependencies (Kafka, FlashMQ, Couchbase, Redis UI) are running.
 3. Check Docker resource allocation if containers fail to start.
 4. If you need help, open an issue or contact the repository owner.